 Get help with your visa.
 The Philippines visa process can get complicated.
 The rules and regulations change frequently.
 Avoid the hassle of dealing with the immigration bureaucracy by speaking with a Philippines Visa Specialist.

 Learn some basic Tagalog phrases.
 While nearly everyone speaks some English, learning some basic Tagalog is always appreciated by Filipinos.
 Get a FREE Language Lesson using the same learning technique used by the US State Department, FBI, and overseas military.

 Save On Moving Costs.
 Save up to 40% on your international moving costs.
 Nomadic FIRE has partnered with 10,000+ pre-screened global moving companies to save you time and money.
 Fill out our 60-second form and get 5 free quotes from accredited moving companies competing for your business.

-Get COVID-19 Health Insurance.
+Get Free Expat Health Insurance Quotes.
 Your home insurance will not cover you while abroad.
-However, you can find affordable travel insurance for less than $50 that will protect you in an emergency.
+However, you can find affordable international health insurance for less than what you would pay in the United States.